 Alcohol: Students of legal age who consume alcoholic beverages are expected to do so in moderation and in a manner that ensures other residents' rights to privacy, sleep and study.
 Students 21 and over may store and consume alcohol in their rooms or in other locations deemed appropriate by college officials.
 Residence Life staff may initiate a non-disciplinary meeting with any repeatedly intoxicated student to discuss behavioral and health concerns on The College's behalf.

 Bicycles: Bicycles must be stored in individual rooms or designated bicycle storage, available in residence halls and the Village.
+Bicycles must be registered with Campus Safety.
+Forms are available at Campus Safety and in RA Offices.
+Bicycles left in student housing after the end of the year are considered abandoned.

 Charges for repair and cleaning: Repair and cleaning charges are billed at $30.00/hour not including materials.
 The minimum charge is one hour.